leanprover/vscode-lean4/README.md

 * `lean4.infoview.debounceTime`: how long (in milliseconds) the infoview waits before displaying new information after the cursor has stopped moving.
 The optimal value depends on your machine - try experimenting.
 The default is `50`.

+* `lean4.infoview.showExpectedType`: show the expected type by default.
+This display can then be toggled by clicking on the title or using the <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>e</kbd> `Lean 4: Infoview: Show Expected Type` command.
+The default is `true`.

+* `lean4.infoview.showGoalNames`: show goal names (e.g. `case inl` in the infoview).
+The default is `true`.

+* `lean4.infoview.emphasizeFirstGoal`: emphasize the first goal by displaying the other goals with reduced size and opacity.
+The default is `false`.

+* `lean4.infoview.reverseTacticState`: show each goal above its local context by default.
+This can also be toggled by clicking a button (see the Infoview panel description above).
+The default is `false`.

 ## Extension commands

 This extension also contributes the following commands, which can be bound to keys if desired using the [VS Code keyboard bindings](https://code.visualstudio.com/docs/getstarted/keybindings).